Kate Osborne: Personal life

-Osborne describes herself as an "out queer woman" and is an activist and campaigner in the trade union and LGBT+ movements.
+Originally from Folkestone in Kent, Osborne has lived in Tyneside since 1990.
+She describes herself as an "out queer woman" and is an activist and campaigner in the trade union and LGBT+ movements.

 She was married to Pamela Brooks, a former North Tyneside councillor.
 The couple served on the council at the same time, including four years in which they both represented Preston ward.
 Brooks gained Preston from the Conservative candidate who had defeated her partner in 2009.
 Osborne has two sons and lives in her Jarrow constituency.

 On 16 March 2020, Osborne became the second British Member of Parliament to test positive for COVID-19, after Conservative Nadine Dorries.
 She was in self-isolation in her London flat for three weeks.